bmolnar91/workbook/module_oop.md

 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?

-An `Exception` is an object that’s created when an error occurs in a Java program, and Java can’t automatically fix the error.
+An `Exception` is an object that's created when an error occurs in a Java program, and Java can't automatically fix the error.
 The exception object contains information about the type of error that occurred.

 The most important information — the cause of the error — is indicated by the name of the exception class used to create the exception.
-You usually don’t have to do anything with an exception object other than figure out which one you have.
+You usually don't have to do anything with an exception object other than figure out which one you have.

-A _checked exception_ is an exception that the compiler requires you to provide for it one way or another.
-If you don’t, your program doesn’t compile. //Checked when compiled//
+A **checked exception** is an exception that the compiler requires you to provide for it one way or another.
+If you don't, your program doesn't compile -- _checked when compiled_.

-An _unchecked exception_ is an exception that you can provide for, but you don’t have to. //Checked at runtime//
+An **unchecked exception** is an exception that you can provide for, but you don't have to -- _checked at runtime_.

 //ALL exceptions other than _runtime exceptions_ are known as _checked exceptions_.//

-//`Object` <- `Throwable` <- `Exception` <- `RuntimeException`\*; `IOException`, etc.//
+//`Object` <- `Throwable` <- `Exception` <- `RuntimeException` <- `IOException`, etc.//

 #### What is Error in Java and how does it relate to Exception?